Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

 ## Step - 4

 Changes done:
-1. Introduce regularization methods like dropout and batch normalization.
+1. Introduced regularization methods like dropout and batch normalization.
 2. Continued with basic transformations done to the original dataset like converting to tensor and normalizing.

 Model parameters